awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-IssueCertificate.md

 This operation uses your private certificate authority \(CA\) to issue an end\-entity certificate\.
 This operation returns the Amazon Resource Name \(ARN\) of the certificate\.
 You can retrieve the certificate by calling the [GetCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificate.html) and specifying the ARN\.

 **Note**
 The [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) operation requires you to specify a certificate template\.
 This example uses the `EndEntityCertificate/V1` template\.
-For information about all of the available templates, see [Understanding Certificate Templates](UsingTemplates.md)\.
+For information about all of the available templates, see [Understanding certificate templates](UsingTemplates.md)\.

 ```
 package com.amazonaws.samples;